Online credit card account set-up makes bill payment easy.

 When you view your credit card statement online, you will see your statement balance, minimum payment, and your current balance.
 But what does this mean, and how does it factor into the amount you have to pay each month?

-Paying your statement balance
+Pay your statement balance

 Your statement balance (also called your new balance) is the amount of money you spent during the previous billing cycle.
-When you pay off your statement balance, this is also considered paying your statement off in full.
+When you pay off your statement balance, this is also paying your statement off in full.

-Paying your minimum balance
+Pay your minimum balance

-Paying your current balance
+Pay your current balance

 Your current balance is the amount of money you have spent to date.
 This includes your statement balance plus any purchases posted on your account after the end of your billing cycle.